J. Leave of Absence, Withdrawal, and Reinstatement

 Financial Waivers and Reinstatement

-Students on financial aid who have successfully completed the course requirements for reinstatement in the summer prior to reinstatement will be forgiven their Student Income Contribution (SIC) for 2016–2017, currently assessed at $3,050.
+Students on financial aid who have successfully completed the course requirements for reinstatement in the summer prior to reinstatement will be forgiven their Student Income Contribution (SIC) for 2017–2018.
 Students may apply for a waiver of the SIC through Yale’s Student Financial Services.

 Some students require, upon reinstatement in Yale College, a ninth term of enrollment in order to complete their bachelor’s degree.
-Federal financial aid policies may assess such students a “ninth-term penalty” of an additional Student Income Contribution, currently $3,050.
-If such a penalty is assessed, Student Financial Services will forgive the additional $3,050 expectation, replacing the SIC with a grant funded by the University.
+Federal financial aid policies may assess such students a “ninth-term penalty” of an additional Student Income Contribution.
+If such a penalty is assessed, Student Financial Services will forgive the additional SIC expectation, replacing it with a grant funded by the University.

 Interviews with members of the Committee on Reinstatement are required of all applicants for reinstatement.
 The committee cannot approve a student’s return to Yale College until after the necessary interviews have taken place.
 These may include individual in-person meetings for any applicant with the chair of the committee and any other member of the committee, including a member of the Yale Health staff.
 Interviews are normally conducted prior to the beginning of the term to which the student is seeking reinstatement.
 While the expectation is that these meetings will take place in person, they may be conducted by video teleconference when circumstances warrant.
 Contact the chair of the Committee on Reinstatement with questions.